cortexjs-legacy/cortexjs-www/lib/routes/get-started.md

 ## 5. Build the project
 Run `cortex build` to build the project.

+	cortex build

 In development , you can use `cortex watch` to watch the changes of files, if any file changes, cortex will rebuild the project

-	cortex build

 ## 6. Run the code
-Open index.html in the browser, done~
+Open index.html in the browser, and you will find 'hello-world' is printed on the screen.

+## 7. Detailed guidence
+Visit http://book.ctx.io/ for more detailed guidance.